 Every aspect of what you do to make a product or provide a service.
 How much time will be needed?
 What if you need to do a re-do?
 Are the products or processes expensive?

 Think ahead of the curve when it comes to your pricing strategy.
-Don’t forget taxes, you know the tax man or lady always come around!Really think about your time and how much time things take time to do. #biztips #pricingstrategy Click To Tweet
+Don’t forget taxes, you know the taxman or lady always comes around!

-Learn to Say No!
+6. Learn to Say No!